WestK Quay and WestK Ferry, new Sai Sha bus routes - Issue 13 (December 2025)

 Performance Stage of the Kwoon Chung 60th anniversary carnival

-Performance Stage of the carnival
+Performance stage of the carnival

 Kwoon Chung Bus, established in 1965, celebrated its 60th anniversary with a carnival at Chater Road in Central from 11:30 am to 6:00 pm on 16 November 2025.
-In the carnival, Kwoon Chung Bus displayed a Volvo B13R bus with Old Master Q livery and a CRRC EU12 single-decker low-floor bus.
+In the carnival, Kwoon Chung Bus displayed a Volvo B13R bus with Old Master Q livery and a CRRC EU12 (TEG6125EUBEV01) single-decker low-floor bus.
 The event also includes game booths and performances, sharing the pleasure of the event with the people of Hong Kong.

-This issue makes the end of year 2025 — a year full of challenges, but also discovered many new dimensions, such as KMB's route 13 began operations on March 30, 2025, broadening new horizons of Sau Mau Ping and Anderson Road, as well as nurturing the development of the area, and the tourist bus route HK1 was changed to open-top operations in late August 2025.
-Unfortunately, as there is less news regarding public transport happening in most of the year, the Journal can only publish a new issue every two to three months.
-The editor would apologise for this inconvenience and hope that fellow readers would accept.
+This issue marks the end of year 2025 — a year full of challenges, but also discovered many new dimensions, such as KMB's route 19 began operations on 30 March 2025, broadening new horizons of Sau Mau Ping and Anderson Road, as well as nurturing the development of the area, and the tourist bus route HK1 was changed to open-top operations in 3 August 2025.

 As always, the Journal wishes everybody a happy Christmas and a new year 2026.